The best type of exercise for people with Type II Diabetes (or pre-diabetes)

 - Consult a physician before starting a new exercise plan.
 Diabetes are at increased risk for cardiovascular events, so only your physician will be able to ensure that you can do it safely.

 - Diabetics who also take Insulin should avoid exercise during peak insulin action to avoid causing hypoglycemia.
 They should also check blood glucose before, during, and several hours after exercise, and should avoid exercise right before bedtime.
-Just in case, they should also have a glucagon emergency kit and glucose gel on hand.
+Just in case, they should also have a glucagon emergency kit and on hand. glucose gel

 - Diabetics may not feel sores on their feet because they may lose sensation.
 Therefore, to avoid sores and blisters, Diabetics should were comfortable shoes with plenty of room when working out.
 They should also check their feet before and after exercise to make sure there are no rocks in their shoes that might cause an infection.